filecoin-project/lotus/documentation/en/api-v0-methods.md

 Response: `"f01234"`

 ### StateActorCodeCIDs
-StateActorCids returns the CIDs of all the builtin actors for the given network version
+StateActorCodeCIDs returns the CIDs of all the builtin actors for the given network version

 Perms: read